thewayofthebee/thewayofthebee.github.io/README.md

 — Francis Bacon, Novum Organum, I.95 (1620)

 By continuing to read, you acknowledge the following entirely unreasonable conditions:
-This is not advice.
-Opinions are present.
-Facts may appear unannounced.
-Sarcasm might be in circulation.
-No emotional airbags deploy here.
-Sudden exposure to irony may occur, Outrage is self-service.
+Opinions are present - Facts may appear unannounced - Sarcasm might be in circulation - No emotional airbags deploy here - Sudden exposure to irony may occur - Outrage is self-service.